Bidisha2005/Umbrella-Maybe/Readme.md

 Bidisha Kundu — Computer Science Student | ML & Web Developer | Passionate about AI-powered Applications

 📧 Email: kbidisha.2005@gmail.com
 💼 LinkedIn: linkedin.com/in/bidisha-kundu-41706428b

-🔹 Project solely developed and maintained by Bidisha Kundu.
+🔹 Project Development
-Minor edits or suggestions from others do not represent shared authorship.
+This is a personal project independently developed and maintained by Bidisha Kundu.
+I am grateful for all the helpful feedback and suggestions, which are greatly appreciated.

 ---